 Quiet rooms, nap rooms, and meditation spaces are now becoming popular throughout work and educational spaces.
 When students return from virtual learning, they must be given spaces to calm and re-center themselves.
 MooreCo has provided furnishings that accommodate this kind of simplicity in design for years.
 Now with indoor and outdoor Beanies, Soft Seating Pads, and Dot Rocking Stools, creating quiet rooms becomes easy.
-Add the i3CAIR to ensure the best air quality in breathing rooms to keep students healthy and relaxed throughout the day.

 When asked how students can find optimism and joy in classrooms, Will said one thing that may be helpful in creating positive moods is the opportunity to move throughout the day.
 He said most people recognize that they feel better after working out, doing a simple yoga practice, or going for a walk.
 For this reason, he says that providing spaces that allow movement is crucial.
 Rocking chairs can create a soothing place to move, and Will pointed out the benefits of “one-legged stools” for students who have trouble focusing.
 MooreCo’s Hierarchy Grow Stools were designed exactly for this purpose, and have provided energetic students the opportunity to playfully release and focus on learning for years.